 Then, after sputteringly recounting Tebow's last-minute victories, including the postseason triumph over the Pittsburgh Steelers, Robertson notes that Manning has been hurt of late.
 "If that injury comes back," he notes, "Denver will find itself without a quarterback.
 And in my opinion, it would serve them right."

-Follow and like the Michael Roberts/Westword Facebook page.
 More from our Tim Tebow archive: "Tim Tebow timeline: The history of The Chosen One in Denver."

-Get the Weekly Newsletter
+Get the This Week's Top Stories Newsletter

 Every week we collect the latest news, music and arts stories — along with film and food reviews and the best things to do this week — so that you’ll never miss Westword's biggest stories.

 - Reader: Bars Will Lose a Ton on Drink Sales If They Let People Smoke Weed